hayukimori/scrcpy-pyqtgui/README.md

 ##### Other problems

 If the problem is not the one above, you can [open an issue](https://github.com/hayukimori/scrcpy-pyqtgui/issues/new).
+(PT BR or English)

 ## About